The Princie fancy intense pink diamond set a $40 million price record in 2013.

-There are a few things you probably knew about diamonds without doing any indepth research – that is, everybody knows that diamonds are the hardest substance on Earth.
-Also, I’m certain that most people are aware of huge price tags these small gemstones command.
+There are a few things you probably knew about diamonds without doing any indepth research – that is, everybody knows that diamonds are the hardest substance on Earth and they are the most expensive gemstone in the world.

 As you learn more about diamonds, you will probably come across four main characteristics that define a diamond’s quality.
 These characteristics are also known as the “four C’s” and are cut, carat, clarity and last, but not least, color.